-Harris, a Democrat, was the representative for Alabama's 7th congressional district from 1855 to 1857.
+Harris was the representative for Alabama’s 7th congressional district and was a Democrat.
+He served from 1855 to 1857.

 From Dec 1847 to Mar 1857, Harris missed 753 of 2,841 roll call votes, which is 26.5%.
 This is on par with the median of 25.3% among the lifetime records of representatives serving in Mar 1857.
 The chart below reports missed votes over time.

 |Dec 1847-Mar 1848||101||13||12.9%||17th|

 |Dec 1851-Mar 1852||96||21||21.9%||46th|

 |Dec 1856-Mar 1857||231||72||31.2%||70th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.